 11 Traits of a Great Marketer

 Got what it takes to break into this fast-changing field?
-See what the best marketers have in common.
+See what common traits those who succeed in a marketing career share.

 - Position a company’s brand in the marketplace, competing for customers across mobile, web, social media and print channels